-There are a large number of medications available for the treatment of seizures.
-Some work on most seizure types, some on only a few.
-There are also a variety of side effects to be contended with depending on which drug or drugs are being administered.
-They can include tremors, rashes, weight gain and drowsiness.
+There are numerous medications available for the treatment of seizures.
+Some work on most seizure types and some work on only a few.
+There are also a variety of side effects to consider, depending on which drugs are being administered.
+They can include tremors, rashes, weight gain, and drowsiness.

-According to the Mayo Clinic, “At least half of all people newly diagnosed with epilepsy will become seizure-free with their first medication.”
+According to the Mayo Clinic, half of people newly diagnosed with epilepsy will become seizure-free with their first medication.
 Your doctor will be able to help you make a decision about which medications are right for your case.

-There are two main classifications of antiepileptic drugs (AEDs): narrow-spectrum AEDs and broad-spectrum AEDs.
+The two main classifications of antiepileptic drugs (AEDs) are narrow-spectrum AEDs and broad-spectrum AEDs.

 Narrow-spectrum AEDs work on specific types of seizures, while broad-spectrum AEDs work on multiple types of seizures and other conditions.

-- Ethosuxemide (Zarontin): This drug only works against absence seizures.
-Side effects include drowsiness and fatigue, headaches, hiccups and nausea.
-It can also cause rash and or reduction blood cells production from the bones.
+- ethosuxemide (Zarontin): This drug only works to control absence seizures.
+Side effects include drowsiness and fatigue, headaches, hiccups, and nausea.
+It can also cause rash and or reduction of blood cell production in the bones.

-- Phenobarbital (Luminal): One of the first drugs found to be effective in fighting seizures and still occasioanlly used.
+- phenobarbital (Luminal): One of the first drugs found to be effective in fighting seizures and still occasionally used.
 It is effective against many types of seizures.
-The drawbacks of phenobarbital include fatigue, rash, drowsiness, blurred vision, dizziness, lack of coordination and rashes.
-Other potential side effects include behavioral changes, loss of focus and concentration.
+The drawbacks of phenobarbital include fatigue, rash, drowsiness, blurred vision, dizziness, lack of coordination, and rashes.
+Other potential side effects include behavioral changes, loss of focus, and concentration.
 Long-term use can also increase the risk of osteoporosis and anemia.

-- Clonazepam (Klonopin): This drug is effective against a wide spectrum of seizure types.
+- clonazepam (Klonopin): This drug is effective against a wide spectrum of seizure types.
 The major problem with this drug is tolerance.
 The body can get used to the medication and it stops working.
-It can also cause sleepiness, a loss of coordination, swelling in the legs, memory problems and, in some cases, can cause an increase in seizures.
+It can also cause sleepiness, a loss of coordination, swelling in the legs, and memory problems.
+In some cases, it can cause an increase in seizures.

-- Felbamate (Felbatol): This drug fights a wide range of seizures.
-Serious side effects—failure of the liver and/or bone marrow—have been associated with this drug.
+- felbamate (Felbatol): This drug can be effective for a wide range of seizures.
+Serious side effects like failure of the liver or bone marrow have been associated with this drug.

-- Lamotrigine (Lamictal): A newer drug that is effective against most seizures.
+- lamotrigine (Lamictal): This is a newer drug that is effective against most seizures.
 This drug can cause a serious rash, headache, dizziness, clumsy movements, and double vision.

-- Primidone (Mysoline): Another longtime anticonvulsant that is effective against a wide range of seizures.
-This drug has side effects similar to those of Phenobarbital and is less often used today.
+- primidone (Mysoline): This is another longtime anticonvulsant that’s effective against a wide range of seizures.
+This drug has side effects similar to those of phenobarbital and is less often used today.

-- Topiramate (Topamax): Can be used in conjunction with other drugs, and is effective against a range of seizure types.
+- topiramate (Topamax): This can be used in conjunction with other drugs and is effective against a range of seizure types.
 This drug can cause weight loss and cause problems with memory and focus.
 In some cases, people using this drug develop kidney stones.